Greenhouse-gas emissions are causing an increase in the Earth's temperature, and consequent alterations in weather patterns.

 The way we live is causing this rapid change in our climate.
 The industries and processes we rely on are the main source of greenhouse-gas emissions, which are causing an increase in the Earth's temperature, and consequent alterations in weather patterns.
 We also need to prepare for the climate change that we cannot avoid because of our previous emissions, which have set us on course for a changing climate.

 What is the average temperature, rainfall or sunshine in my part of Scotland?
-This graph allows you to change the range of years and region.
+The climate trends application below allows you to change the range of years and region.
 You can also use it to find out how Scotland’s growing season has changed over the years.

 How have greenhouse gases changed over history?
 This graph shows an increase since 1750 when industrial activities began.